-Dunham Bible Museum with its extensive collection of rare Bibles, is dedicated to telling the story of the most important book in the world.
-Exhibits include ancient manuscripts, medieval Scriptures, a working Gutenberg-style printing press, some of the earliest Bibles printed in the English language, and some of the first Bibles printed in America as well as numerous foreign translations -- all creatively displayed to show the Bible's history and impact on civilization and culture.
+The Dunham Bible Museum, with its extensive collection of rare Bibles, is dedicated to telling the story of the most important book in the world.
+Exhibits include ancient manuscripts, medieval Scriptures, a working Gutenberg-style printing press, some of the earliest Bibles printed in the English language, and some of the first Bibles printed in America, as well as numerous foreign translations -- all creatively displayed to show the Bible's history and impact on civilization and culture.
 CLW points are available for viewing and answering questions about the Dunham Bible Museum exhibits.
-For more information visit www.hc.edu/biblemuseum.

-Museum of American Architecture and Decorative Arts Showcasing Texas between 1830 and 1930, the Museum of American Architecture and Decorative Arts features household furnishings and decorative arts from the days when Houston was merely a frontier settlement.

-• Museum of Southern History
+- Museum of American Architecture and Decorative Arts Showcasing Texas between 1830 and 1930, the Museum of American Architecture and Decorative Arts features household furnishings and decorative arts from the days when Houston was merely a frontier settlement. - Museum of Southern History